spark-mv/cdn/install.md

 ## 2.1 Using Hola VideoJS player

-Hola player is a VideoJS based video player with [additional features] (https://github.com/hola/video.js#features).
+HolaCDN can work with your existing player, but we recommend using Hola player.
+It is a VideoJS based video player with [additional features] (https://github.com/hola/video.js#features).
 It is completely free to use and offers best performance and compatibility with HolaCDN.
+Again, this is totally optional.

 1) Add Hola scripts to your page as follows: